Making a Will in Scotland

 A Final Note – Please do not attempt to make a ‘DIY’ Will.

 Unfortunately, whilst creating your Will is generally straightforward, drafting one yourself will almost always end up with an incorrectly drafted and more often than not invalid Will.
 Wills that are considered valid are often confusingly written and often do not mean what the writer intended.
 Our advice is to avoid these pitfalls and have your Will correctly drafted by a professional.
 Please read this article on the pitfalls of making a DIY Will.

 Three steps to creating your Will

 Step 1) Meet with us

 The first step is to get in contact.
-You can arrange an appointment with one of our solicitors or discuss the matter over the phone.
-Any queries you have can be addressed and we can take your instructions for the Will to enable us to create a draft for you.
+You can arrange an appointment to meet with one of our solicitors or you can discuss the matter over the phone.
+Any queries you have can be addressed and we can take your instructions for the Will which will enable us to create a Draft Will for you.